CrossRef/rest-api-doc/funder_kpi_api.md

 If you use any of the API calls listed below with a non-CrossRef DOI, you will get a `404` HTTP status response with the message "non-CrossRef DOI."

-## Overview

-The API is generally RESTFUL and returns results in JSON.

 ## Results Overview